 The pot, tag, and leafy flourishes were all cut with Heartfelt Creations (Spellbinders) dies from the “Flower Pot” set.
 (I hand-made the top part of the pot as the set did not include a die for that part.)
-The greeting on the tag is a Gina K Designs stamp from the “A Wish For You” mini stamp set that I received in a grab bag.
+The greeting on the tag is a Gina K Designs stamp from the “A Wish For You” mini stamp set (retired?) that I received in a grab bag.
 Gina K Warm Cocoa ink was used to stamp the greeting and to sponge all the edges.
 Paper and card stock used: Gina K Fresh Asparagus, Core-dinations Valentia, Paper Pizazz Tan Floral Tapestry (printed background), and Melissa Frances First Class Mail (gray script).

 I used my Epiphany Crafts Shape Studio Bubble Cap maker and Clear Round (14) epoxy shapes to create the three orange embellishments in the upper left corner to match the flower pot.